STOP WASTING TIME RESEARCHING PODCAST EQUIPMENT

 If you are planning on guests on your show you’ll need to record them over the internet.
 There are a few options.
 Some free but with limitations.
 This will depend on the length and frequency of your show.
 Some platforms will require you to level up for better audio quality too.

-My top platforms are Riverside, Squadcast, Zencastr, Ringr, or ZOOM.
+My top platforms are Riverside, Squadcast, or Zencastr.
 Many podcasters use zoom for recording their interviews but zoom quality isn’t the best in my books.

 The 2 most important things to consider are .WAV file recordings and separate track recordings. (.mp3 files will do just fine too)